katnykiel/katnykiel.github.io/content/cv.md

 Aug.
 2021 - Present
 Advisor: Dr. Alejandro Strachan

+- Established group infrastructure for state-of-the-art high-throughput density functional theory (DFT) workflows, with over 90,000 completed calculations stored in a central database
-- Implemented high-throughput density functional theory workflows for elastic constants, phonons, electronic bandstructure, convex hull stability, and equations of state
+- Implemented workflows for geometric relaxation, elastic constants, phonons, electronic band structure, convex hull stability, FTIR, equations of state, and machine-learned interatomic potential training
-- Studied stability and synthesizability of MXenes, their precursors, and MXene-derived materials
+- Studied stability and synthesizability of MXenes, their precursors, as well as layered and high-entropy carbides
-- Developed a set of workflows for Quantum ESPRESSO in nanoHUB
+- Developed and deployed Quantum ESPRESSO workflows on nanoHUB, supporting over 200 users and enabling more than 120,000 simulations

 ### Undergraduate Research, Ohio State University